MiguelEcar/CadastroContas/README.md

 # Account Register

 ## Implementation
-This repository contains a Accounts Registrer application.
+This repository contains a Accounts Register application.
 The information is stored in a Database.

 For testing purposes, it uses H2 Database, which may be easily replaced for production uses.